 It’s all so boring.
 Up until Isandlwana you might as well just fall asleep.
 That’s how little happens.
 Theres not even much character building or even historical detail.
 It is just Boring.
 No… Really.
 It’s boring.
 There is very little to say about this film other than the fact that it is really, really boring.

 Theres no detail in this film at all.
 Theres very little background, very little in the way of anything going on and very little in the way of a script.
 It’s like somebody just decided to film a bunch of actors running around africa in period costume.
 That’s it.

 The only saving grace of the film is Isandlwana itself.
-Ok… it looks nothing like the real Isandlwana but it’s a good, heart battle that you can get your teeth into.
+It looks nothing like the real Isandlwana but it’s a good, hearty battle that you can get your teeth into.
 And compared to the snore fest that is the rest of the film it’s positively exciting.
-In contrast it’s well shot, well acted and damn good fun.
-It’s even got detail… something the rest of the film just doesn’t have.
-It’s a shame that they didn’t say ‘Yeah… let’s ditch most of the previous stuff and just keep the better bits.’
+In contrast, it’s well shot, well acted and damn good fun.
+It’s even got detail, something the rest of the film just doesn’t have.
+It’s a shame that they didn’t say ‘Yeah… Let’s ditch most of the previous stuff and just keep the better bits.’
 You know that at exactly the same time as Isandlwana there was another battle against the Zulu’s going on?
 Seriously… At Inyezane.
 You could have included that bit just before Isandlwana.
 It would have made for a much better film.

 Rating: 3/10- The battle scene at the end only just saves it.

 General Opinion: A well made piece about heroism against impossible odds

 Review: And so we come to the first of many, many Michael Caine films on our journey.
 He’ll be back another three times yet.
 His first starring role was this film, which makes it kind of appropriate for his first appearance.
 And what an appearance… What a film!